epfl-lasa/modulo/src/modulo_core/README.md

 # modulo_core

 This is a ROS2 package that implements the communication protocol between the modules.
-At the moment, each module is able to send/receive states as they are implemented in the [state_representation](../../lib/state_representation) library.
+Each module is able to send/receive states as they are implemented in the [state_representation](../../lib/state_representation) library, and also communicate with ros2 tf2 server to send/lookup tf transforms.
 To implement your own modules you can inherit from the abstract classes dfined in the library:

 ```
 class MyRobotInterface : public ModuloCore::RobotInterface